simoncoudeville/simoncoudeville.be-hugo/content/blog/Setting-up a-spacing-system-with-SCSS/index.md

 // Default whitespace settings for margins and paddings between elements
 $alpha-whitespace: baseline($root-baseline-multiplier); // Default whitespace between elements e.g. paragraphs, titles
 $beta-whitespace: baseline($root-baseline-multiplier * 2); // Double whitespace between elements e.g. between paragraphs and h2{{< /code >}}

+Pixels are easy to work with.
+I still think in pixels.
+I can imagine what a title with font-size of 66px looks like.
+In the end the browser computes all units to pixels.
+The problem with pixels is that they aren’t flexible.
+The web is based on the idea that the user has control over the way they see a webpage.
+The moment you set the value of a property with pixels they become fixed and a user is unable to control it.

 {{< code scss >}}// Font height mixin
 @mixin font-height($font-size,$baseline-multiplier) {